 During his time at university and the years after, Strachey produced numerous reviews for magazines.
 In 1903, he composed a series of review-essays on French and English literature for the Independent Review.
 After failing to win a job at the Education Department of the Civil Service and a fellowship at Trinity College, Strachey returned to London in 1905, where his relationship with Bloomsbury began to blossom.
-Whilst embarking upon a love affair with his cousin, (1885-1978), he attempted to earn a living as a literary journalist, writing anonymous poetry and drama reviews for The Spectator.
+Whilst embarking upon a love affair with his cousin, Duncan Grant (1885-1978), he attempted to earn a living as a literary journalist, writing anonymous poetry and drama reviews for The Spectator.
 In 1910, Strachey believed that he had been offered his big literary break, H. A. L. Fisher, former President of the British Academy commissioning him to write a brief survey of French literature for the Home University Library, Landmarks of French Literature (1912).
 Although it did not furnish him with fame or money, it remains an accessible introduction to the genre, Strachey praising French compositions for their beautiful yet realist characteristics.
 After his relationship with his cousin fell into disarray – Grant fell in love with Keynes – he began a triangular relationship with Ottoline Morrell and Henry Lamb.
-It was also during this time that he grew his famous long beard, completing his striking ‘crane-like’ physical appearance that inspired many well-known Bloomsbury portrait painters such as Grant and (1897-1961).
+It was also during this time that he grew his famous long beard, completing his striking ‘crane-like’ physical appearance that inspired many well-known Bloomsbury portrait painters such as Grant and Vanessa Bell (1897-1961).

 After writing some more reviews for the Edinburgh Review and New Statesman, he began working on some silhouettes of renowned Victorians.
 As the First World War dawned, he reframed his ideas and began writing his most famous work, Eminent Victorians (1918).
 This satirical biography of four household Victorian names – Cardinal Manning, Florence Nightingale, Thomas Arnold and General Gordon – sought to modernise the literary style of biography, destabilising these Victorian figures by pointing out their damaging moral flaws.
 Strachey believed that it should be the biographer’s prerogative to document and expose the more human elements of life rather than impose meaning on them: this is elaborated upon further in his manifesto-like preface.
 Strachey’s groundbreaking, honest criticism made him financially secure for life whilst breaking biography from the realms of patriotism and preservation.